Mad-FOX/bijoy2unicode/README.md

 ## Main Purpose
 I was creating an app using [Kivy](https://github.com/kivy/kivy).
 Unfortunately, Bangla Unicode text can't be implemented in Kivy.
 After a little searching, I found [this repo](https://github.com/Mad-FOX/bijoy2unicode) which was not functioning properly converting Unicode Bangla text to ANCI Bangla text.
 After a little tweaking, I somehow managed to get this work, Alhamdulillah.
 ### Warning
-Code I've added in the repo is not optimized correctly (as I'm a noob).
+The code I've added in this repo is not optimized correctly (as I'm a noob).
 But it does it's job correctly (as far as I've tested).
 Feel free to submit issues and suggestions.